tpgillam/bream/README.md

     }
 }
 ```

-Any JSON tree is a valid bream payload.
+The payload will be a JSON-like tree, where every `dict` represents an encoded object.

 ## Encoded objects
-Certain JSON trees within a payload represent 'encoded' Python objects.
-Any such tree
+Certain JSON trees represent 'encoded' Python objects.
+Any such tree is a
-is a `dict` with a particular structure.
+`dict` with a particular structure.
 Here's how `complex(0.123, 0.456)` might be
 encoded:
 ```json
 {